ORNL/faro/README.md

 ## Install With PIP
-This is a simple way to add faro to the environment.
+This is a simple way to add FaRO to the environment.
 It should install everything needed to run client api calls, but it may not provide all the configurations or models needed to run services.

 ```
 $ pip install git+https://github.com/ORNL/faro.git
 ```

 ## Run a Service Command Line
 Starting python services can be done with a simple command line.
-This will start the service specifying the port, the number of workers and the algorithm.
+This will start the service specifying the port, the number of workers, and the algorithm.

 ```
 $ python -m faro.FaceService --port=localhost:50030 --worker-count=2 --algorithm=dlib